dartmouth-cs98/hack-a-thing-21f-1-jack/README.md

 ### What worked:

 I was very happy with the animation feel and 2D physics interactions.
 The movement and controls felt legitimate and reminded me of flash games I used to play growing up, like Super Smash Flash (from which the pikachu animation is pulled from).
-I loved remaking a nearly identical animation from scratch that resembled games that seemed so complex at the time.
+I loved remaking a nearly identical animation from scratch resembling games that seemed so complex at the time.

 ### What didn't work: